burritojustice/viirs-modis-fire-map/README.md

 https://mapzen.com/tangram/play/?api=22/1271#11.4875/34.3321/-119.1843

-Default colors are divided into 12 hour steps.
-White dots are the latest data, yellow 12 hours before that, orange the day before, red 12 hours before that -- the darker the color, the older the data, using the [Viridian palette](https://github.com/politiken-journalism/scale-color-perceptual).
+Default colors are divided into steps -- use the slider to change the "width"/ time range of the step in hours.
+White dots are the latest data, yellow the steps before that, orange the step before --  the darker the color, the older the data, using the [Viridian palette](https://github.com/politiken-journalism/scale-color-perceptual).

-The `Time window` buttons change the time range of each color.

-The date can be locked down as a global.
-Primary source is defined on line 133, in the `viirs_7d:` url.
+The date can be locked down as a global in the scene file.
+Primary source is defined on line 133, in the `viirs_7d:` url and `modis` layer.

 _update of https://github.com/burritojustice/sonoma-napa-fire-map-viirs, now with a legend_